AdrianPacewicz/TOP-sketchpad/README.md

-# TOP-sketchpad
+# TheOdinProject - Sketchpad

-TheOdinProject web development course - Sketchpad project
+Sketchpad project for practicing DOM manipulation with JavaScript and CSS.